 Katie was Head Teacher in Room 4 for many years, delighting in music, gardening and cooking, and the preschooler’s scientific mind.
 She trained a number of teachers who were embarking on their Early Childhood Education careers, several of whom are now Head Teachers at Step One.
 She retired in 2002 and moved with her husband to the East coast to be closer to her family.

-Gege was one of the founders of our Bridge Kindergarten program and her gifted teaching, creativity, and hugs are greatly missed.
+Gege was one of the founders of our Transitional Kindergarten program and her gifted teaching, creativity, and hugs are greatly missed.